rwilliams/jrubywiki/Google-Summer-of-Code-2013.md

 Shoes needs you!
 The shoes community gathered to write [shoes4](https://github.com/shoes/shoes4) together.
 Shoes4 is a complete rewrite of the Shoes DSL allowing exchangeable GUI-backends.
 The first and default backend is using JRuby and SWT.
 There are many interesting projects to tackle within the area of shoes4.
 You could work on video support, general support for more Shoes constructs or packaging stand alone applications.

+You can have a look at the [Shoes4 GSOC Idea List](https://github.com/shoes/shoes4/wiki/GSOC-2013-idea-list)

 ### Celluloid "Turbo Mode" for JRuby

 [Celluloid](http://celluloid.io) is an actor-based concurrent object framework (somewhat similar to Akka) written in pure Ruby.
 This means it presently uses Ruby Mutexes and ConditionVariables for synchronization.
 However, the JVM has many, many other options which could provide better performance.